nRF24/CircuitPython_nRF24L01/docs/network_docs/shared_api.rst

   .. note::
-      The address ``0o7777`` (seen in output above) is an invalid address used as a sentinel when frame is unpopulated with a proper `from_node` address.
+      The address ``0o7777`` (seen in output above) is an invalid address used as a sentinel when the frame is unpopulated with a proper `from_node` address.

 External Systems API
 ********************